sdesingh/sam-uncleand.us/README.md

 Along with completion of these courses, I will be doing following challenges:
 * Blog (at least) weekly - It can be about anything: Regarding course work, something that I learned or any other thing that's worth sharing!
-* Creating a Wordpress theme to be used on my current Blog [Raju's Guide](https://raju.guide)
+* Creating a Wordpress theme to be used on my current [blog](https://sam.uncleand.us)
-* Contribute to Open Source projects
+* Contribute to Open Source projects OR
-  * Starter Idea #1 - Writing a extractor for [Youtube-dl](https://github.com/ytdl-org/youtube-dl) for any website that is not yet listed.
-  * Advanced Starter Idea #1 - Understand how websites such as [https://indiacovid19.github.io](https://indiacovid19.github.io) and [https://ncov2019.live](https://ncov2019.live)
-* Create some useful app for [Confluence](https://atlassian.com/software/confluence) or [Jira](https://atlassian.com/software/jira)
+* Create something useful

-cheers,
-Raju
+Cheers,
+Sam Singh